meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     -   <https://www.forbes.com/sites/stevensalzberg/2014/12/30/can-a-3-day-fast-reset-your-immune-system/>
     -   see studies cited by jason fung
         -   try to counter selection bias by also looking for a prominent anti-fasting guru and check their studies
+        -   check their scores on <https://scite.ai>

-<a id="orge360f70"></a>
+<a id="orgfee93de"></a>

 # Holism perspectives to apply

--   Claiming that a diet would have fit into our Environment of Evolutionary Adaptedness (EEA) is isometric to claiming that it&rsquo;s healthy &#x2013; that is to say, they are the same claim written with different synonyms.
+-   Claiming that a diet would have fit into our Environment of Evolutionary Adaptedness (EEA) is isometric to claiming that it&rsquo;s healthy &#x2013; that is to say, they are the same claim written with different words.
-    -   This guides much of my thinking, so can it be disagreed with?
-CMV please.
+    -   This guides much of my thinking, so I need to know if it can be disagreed with.
+CMV please?
     -   In the above claim, the scope of &ldquo;diet&rdquo; is longer than a few weeks.
 It speaks of the general trend of a person&rsquo;s diet.
-In the short term, something that normally fits in can be not-healthy (causing a reduction of lifespan) for an individual e.g. because they&rsquo;re sick and shouldn&rsquo;t be eating at all, or because they&rsquo;ve already eaten three days&rsquo; worth of calories that day.
+In the short term, something that normally fits in can be not-healthy (causing a reduction of healthspan) for an individual e.g. because they&rsquo;re sick and shouldn&rsquo;t be eating at all, or because they&rsquo;ve already eaten three days&rsquo; worth of calories that day.
     -   But pet cats live longer than wild cats
         -   Good observation!
 Do they actually age slower or just get killed less, impacting the average?
-How does the body of a 15-year old wild cat compared to a 15-year old pet cat?
+How does the body of a 15-year old wild cat compare to a 15-year old pet cat?
-        -   If wild life (life in EEA) has a negative effect on health, it seems to me unlikely to be due to diet, but rather stress/starvation/disease/cold.
+        -   If wild life (i.e. life in the EEA) has a negative effect on health, it seems to me unlikely to be due to diet, but rather stress/starvation/disease/cold.
             -   Sitting Bull, a &ldquo;wild human&rdquo;, was famous for being over 90 with good mental and physical health.
 -   Let&rsquo;s taboo the word &ldquo;fat&rdquo;, because it has dual meanings: a noun meaning triglycerides (lipid molecules), and an adjective meaning being overweight.
     -   Say &ldquo;eating triglycerides makes you overweight&rdquo; rather than &ldquo;eating fat makes you fat&rdquo;.
-        -   Compare &ldquo;Eating vegetables makes you green&rdquo;. &ldquo;Eating duck turns you into a duck&rdquo;. &ldquo;Eating sweets turns your body sweet&rdquo;. &ldquo;Eating cholesterol increases blood cholesterol&rdquo;.
-They&rsquo;re all the same type of error, we easily take a cognitive shortcut when hearing this kind of statement.
+        -   Compare &ldquo;Eating vegetables makes you green&rdquo;. &ldquo;Eating duck turns you into a duck&rdquo;. &ldquo;Eating cholesterol increases blood cholesterol&rdquo;.
+They&rsquo;re all the same type of error, we take a cognitive shortcut when hearing this kind of statement.
 -   Let&rsquo;s take into account hormesis and homeostasis.
 That the body reacts dynamically to input, so you cannot make a general conclusion from the effect of a certain quantity of one input, you need to test different quantities, and take into account how often the body has been exposed to this input in the past.
 -   Your needs for a given nutrient change depending on how much you have of other nutrients.
     -   One way to boost a nutrient without starting to eat more of it is to reduce the rate of its depletion.